rwxrob/notes/Current cycling kit layer clothing items.md

 Here's my preferred cycling kit for my all-road/gravel style, head to toe.
 This gear covers every temperature and condition in which I'm willing to ride:

 - Torrential, sudden downpours, afternoon NC thunderstorms (usually warm)
-- 4 C (never below freezing)
+- 4 C (40 F) (never, ever below freezing)
-- 36 C
+- 36 C (98 F)

 Anything weather situation beyond this is something I just won't ride.
+The amount of effort to stay alive—let alone actually enjoy the ride—beyond these extremes is just not work the effort.
+I'll just hop on the indoor trainer instead (or bail if on a group or organized ride).
+Any ride organizer would definitely agree.

+> [!Spandex city]
-There's no lycra kit here.
-I do have it (mostly NeoPro and even a bit of Le Col I can't part with) but I only want to become a lycra super hero specifically when going for Strava KOM hunting when I'm in peak cycling shape.
+> There's no Spandex or Lycra kit here.
+I do have it (mostly NeoPro and even a bit of Le Col that I just cannot part with) but I only want to dress like a 50s super hero when going for Strava KOM hunting when I'm in peak cycling shape.
 I HATE how lycra/spandex looks.
 Too many MAMILs out there that should never wear it.
 Here's a free tip, lose 10 kilos *before* "getting aero" and you'll get faster.
 You look ridiculous.

 ## Head

 Getting headwear right is crucial.
 Temperature regulation really works through the scalp and mine is bald.
 Too hot of a head and everything else sweats through.
 Too cold and my hands and feet freeze, which reminds me of the old "if you want warm feet put on a hat adage from skiing days."